Monish-Nallagondalla/AI_Financial_analyst/README.md

 - [DuckDuckGo](https://pypi.org/project/duckduckgo-search/) - For their search API to fetch web results.
 - [Groq AI](https://groq.com) - For providing the Groq AI model that powers financial and web search agents.
 - [OpenAI](https://openai.com) - For providing the GPT models that are utilized for natural language processing tasks.

+---

+## Caution
+This project is for educational and demonstration purposes only.
+The information provided by the agents should not be used for making actual financial decisions.
+Always consult with a professional financial advisor before making any financial or investment decisions.